David McKenzie

 This not-for-profit, grassroots publication highlights often-ignored issues in food around Aotearoa New Zealand, as well as highlighting people trying to do things in a better way, or to address these issues.

 I strongly associate with the goals and philosophy behind Stone Soup, and I attempt to collaborate with them and their broader network of activists whenever I can.
-Not only in terms of publishing articles, but supportiung other food- and community-focused projects, too.
+Not only in terms of publishing articles, but supporting other food- and community-focused projects, too.

 Unpaving the path